 When you are done drizzling caramel sauce (I love my homemade caramel sauce here) you can sprinkle with heath chips.
 Heath chips can be found in the baking aisle right next to the chocolate morsels and they are buttery toffee bits of deliciousness!

 Now, these cupcakes kinda “break the rules” when it comes to traditional chocolate cupcakes:

 I highly recommend eating them COLD.
 Something magical happens to this flavor combination when you snack on them right out of the fridge.
 Seriously, just try it!

 The messier, the better.
 Drizzle that caramel sauce all over, being sure to let it drip over the sides and onto whatever surface you serve them on.
 Then drop the heath chips over top… they will bounce and fall everywhere and that is not only OK, it’s Fabulous.

 Hope you love these as much as I do!

 - ½ cup (1 stick / 113 g) unsalted butter

 - 2 large eggs, room temperature

-Preheat the oven to 350°F. This recipe makes 12-14 cupcakes, so prepare one pan (or maybe two) with cupcake liners.
+- Preheat the oven to 350°F. This recipe makes 12-14 cupcakes, so prepare one muffin tin (or maybe two) with cupcake liners.

-- In the bowl of a stand mixer with the whisk attachment; add the eggs, sugar, vanilla, and sour cream and whisk on medium speed until smooth. (about 1 minute)
+- To the bowl of a stand mixer with the whisk attachment, add the eggs, sugar, vanilla, and sour cream.
+Whisk on medium speed until smooth (about 1 minute).